Vallabhbhai Patel: Fundamental Rights and Economic Policy: 1931

-Under the chairmanship of Sardar Patel "Fundamental Rights and Economic Policy" resolution was passed by the Congress in 1931.
+Under the chairmanship of Sardar Patel, the "Fundamental Rights and Economic Policy" resolution was passed by the Congress in 1931.

 As Gandhi embarked on the Dandi Salt March, Patel was arrested in the village of Ras and was put on trial without witnesses, with no lawyer or journalists allowed to attend.
-Patel's arrest and Gandhi's subsequent arrest caused the Salt Satyagraha to greatly intensify in Gujaratdistricts across Gujarat launched an anti-tax rebellion until and unless Patel and Gandhi were released.
+Patel's arrest and Gandhi's subsequent arrest caused the Salt Satyagraha to greatly intensify in Gujarat.
+Districts across Gujarat launched an anti-tax rebellion until and unless Patel and Gandhi were released.
 Once released, Patel served as interim Congress president, but was re-arrested while leading a procession in Bombay.
-After the signing of the Gandhi–Irwin Pact, Patel was elected president of Congress for its 1931 session in Karachihere the Congress ratified the pact and committed itself to the defence of fundamental rights and civil liberties.
+After the signing of the Gandhi–Irwin Pact, Patel was elected president of Congress for its 1931 session in Karachi.
+Here the Congress ratified the pact and committed itself to the defence of fundamental rights and civil liberties.
 It advocated the establishment of a secular nation with a minimum wage and the abolition of untouchability and serfdom.
 Patel used his position as Congress president to organise the return of confiscated land to farmers in Gujarat.
 Upon the failure of the Round Table Conference in London, Gandhi and Patel were arrested in January 1932 when the struggle re-opened, and imprisoned in the Yeravda Central Jail.
 During this term of imprisonment, Patel and Gandhi grew close to each other, and the two developed a close bond of affection, trust, and frankness.
 Their mutual relationship could be described as that of an elder brother (Gandhi) and his younger brother (Patel).
 Despite having arguments with Gandhi, Patel respected his instincts and leadership.
 In prison, the two discussed national and social issues, read Hindu epics, and cracked jokes.
 Gandhi taught Patel Sanskrit.
 Gandhi's secretary, Mahadev Desai, kept detailed records of conversations between Gandhi and Patel.
 When Gandhi embarked on a fast-unto-death protesting the separate electorates allocated for untouchables, Patel looked after Gandhi closely and himself refrained from partaking of food.
 Patel was later moved to a jail in Nasik, and refused a British offer for a brief release to attend the cremation of his brother Vithalbhai, who had died in October 1933.
 He was finally released in July 1934.